nuranisda/Employee-Attrition/README.md

     - Decision Tree
     - Random Forest
     - Tuning the Decision Tree model
-- Evaluation using Recall Metric: because the data is IMBALANCE
+- Evaluation the ML algorithms using Recall Metric: because the data is IMBALANCE
-  -  Evaluating the ML algorithms:
   - Logistic Regression
   - K-Nearest Neighbor (KNN)
   - Decision Tree
   - Random Forest
   - Tuning the Decision Tree model

 Thank You in Advance!